reema0814/Azure-Synapse-Analytics-Day/Azure Synapse + Power BI Extension Module/06-Develop-a-Power-BI-Model.md

    ![ws name.](media/6.61.png)

+5. In the Decimal Places box, enter 2.

 5. Select the **Unit Price** column (you might need to first de-select the multi-selection of columns, and then select this single column).

 6. In the **Properties** pane, in the **Advanced** section, in the **Summarize by** dropdown list, select **Average**.